A pressure ulcers or injury — also known as a bedsore or decubitus ulcer — is an area of localized damage to the skin, underlying tissue, or both.

 It addresses identified causes of impaired nutritional status, the goals for nutrition care that reflect the individual’s choices and wishes, and includes interventions for reaching those goals.

-Research has demonstrated decreases in care costs and hospital length of stay in patients with a stage two or three pressure ulcer who received individualized nutrition care plans compared with standardized nutrition care plans (15).
+Research has demonstrated decreases in care costs and hospital length of stay in patients with a stage two or three pressure injury who received individualized nutrition care plans compared with standardized nutrition care plans (15).

 While the Mini Nutrition Assessment (MNA) has demonstrated validity and reliability as a screening tool for malnutrition or malnutrition risk, the Academy of Nutrition and Dietetics recommends the Malnutrition Screening Tool (MST) to screen adults for malnutrition regardless of their age, medical history, or setting (16, 17).